Adimvicky/EMS/README.md

 # Engineering Math Suite
-A Desktop App for Engineering and Scientific Math Computations
+A Desktop App for Engineering and Scientific Math Computations -  built with Electron + React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).